 - K8s (industry approved abbreviation for Kubernetes) - Pod Represents a running process on your cluster. - Controller A control loop that resolves intended state to actual, the fundamental automation process in Kubernetes.
-E.g. - ReplicaSet A controller that ensures there are N pods for a ReplicaSet - Deployment controller declarative updates for Pods and ReplicaSets.
+E.g. - ReplicaSet A object that defines how pods should be replicated. i.e. N pods for a ReplicaSet - Deployment controller declarative updates for Pods and ReplicaSets.